tsowell/wiremix/README.md

 ## Quick Start

-1. Install pwmixer with `cargo install pwmixer`
+1. Install wiremix with `cargo install wiremix`
-2. Run `pwmixer` to launch with default settings
+2. Run `wiremix` to launch with default settings
 3. Use mouse and/or keyboard bindings to operate the mixer
    - Arrow keys/hjkl to navigate and adjust volume
    - Tab/HL to change tabs